-Five-minute bird counts have been carried out at 100 bird count stations in forest habitat throughout Wellington City's parks and reserves network each year between 2011 and 2020.
-The aim of these surveys is to monitor trends in the diversity, abundance and distribution of native forest birds throughout Wellington City's parks and reserves network, in order to provide a measure of local biodiversity management outcomes.
+Five-minute bird counts have been carried out at 100 bird count stations in forest habitat throughout Wellington City's parks and reserves network each year between 2011 and 2021.
+The aim of these surveys is to monitor trends in the diversity, abundance and distribution of native forest birds throughout Wellington City's parks and reserves, in order to provide a measure of local biodiversity management outcomes.

-Since 2011, the mean number of native bird species being counted during each bird count has risen by 50%, and the mean number of introduced bird species being counted per count has increased by 61%.
-Between 2011 and 2020, mean annual counts for kākā have increased by 250%, mean counts for kererū have increased by 186%, mean counts for tūī have increased by 121%, mean counts for tīeke / NI saddleback have increased by 29% and mean counts for pīwakawaka / NZ fantail have increased by 20%.
+Since 2011, the average number of native bird species being counted during each bird count has risen by 41%, and the average number of introduced bird species being counted per count has increased by 34%.
+Between 2011 and 2021, average annual counts of kākā have increased by 270%, average counts of kererū have increased by 243%, average counts of tūī have increased by 74% and average counts of pīwakawaka / NZ fantail have increased by 37%.
+Over the same time period, average annual counts of pīpīwharauroa / shining cuckoos have declined by 35%, and average counts of tauhou / silvereyes have declined by 8%.

 The predator-free Zealandia sanctuary is having a measurable 'halo' effect on native forest bird communities throughout Wellington City.
-The mean number of native bird species recorded per five-minute bird count station declines with increasing distance from Zealandia's predator-proof fence.
-A mean of 6.5 native bird species has been recorded at count stations closest to Zealandia's boundary between 2011 and 2020, whereas only 3.2 native bird species on average was recorded at those count stations situated furthest from Zealandia's boundary over the same period.
-In contrast, the mean number of introduced species recorded per five-minute bird count station increases with increasing distance from Zealandia's predator-proof fence.
-A mean of 2.2 introduced bird species has been recorded at count stations closest to Zealandia between 2011 and 2020, whereas an average of 2.4 introduced bird species was recorded at count stations situated furthest away from the sanctuary over the same period.
+The average number of native bird species recorded per five-minute bird count station declines with increasing distance from Zealandia's predator-proof fence.
+An average of 6.5 native bird species has been recorded at count stations closest to Zealandia's boundary between 2011 and 2021, whereas an average of only 3.3 native bird species were recorded at those count stations situated furthest from Zealandia's boundary over the same period.
+In contrast, the average number of introduced species recorded per five-minute bird count station increases with increasing distance from Zealandia's predator-proof fence.
+An average of 2.1 introduced bird species has been recorded at count stations closest to Zealandia's predator-proof fence.
+An average of 2.1 introduced bird species has been recorded at count stations closest to Zealandia's predator-proof fence.
+An average of 2.1 introduced bird species has been recorded at count stations closest to Zealandia between 2011 and 2021, whereas an average of 2.9 introduced bird species was recorded at count stations situated furthest away from the sanctuary over the same period.

 These results suggest that the presence of large 'source' populations of native forest birds in Zealandia, together with the increasing extent and intensity of mammalian predator control being carried out in Wellington City, is driving spectacular recoveries in several previously rare or locally extinct native forest bird species in Wellington City.
 As a consequence, bird communities in native forest habitats in Wellington City parks and reserves are becoming more diverse and increasingly dominated by native species, creating improved opportunities for local residents and visitors alike to encounter a wider range of New Zealand's native forest bird species in the heart of New Zealand's capital city.
-One clear sign of this increasing level of engagement is the large number of citizen science bird records that are being collected in Wellington City, with a total of 47,332 observations of native forest birds having been reported to date by local residents and visitors since 2011.
+One clear sign of this increasing level of engagement is the large and growing number of citizen science bird records that are being collected in Wellington City, with a total of 70,712 observations of native forest birds having been reported to date by local residents and visitors since 2011.

-It is recommended that Wellington City Council continues to carry out these five-minute bird counts on an annual basis, to monitor further improvements in the city's native bird communities as Wellington continues on its journey towards becoming the world's first predator-free capital city.
+It is recommended that Wellington City Council continues to carry out these five-minute bird counts on an annual basis, to monitor future improvements in the city's native bird communities as Wellington continues on its journey towards becoming the world's first predator-free capital city.